Quedarse + gerund for continuous actions in Spanish

 Extra note: It is important to know that in Spanish, this sometimes implies that the action "suddenly starts at that moment and then continues".
 For example: I am walking and cross paths with a man, then he suddenly looks at me (he wasn't looking at me before) and doesn't look away but carries on looking.
 In this case I'd say:

-For other ways of expressing continuity of an action see also Using verbs seguir/continuar + gerund = to keep on [doing something]
+For other ways of expressing continuity of an action see also Using Spanish verbs seguir/continuar + present participle = to keep on [doing something]